 PCR is one of the most commonly used techniques in biological studies.
 However, its ubiquity belies its complexity.
 There are a lot of moving parts to every PCR experiment, including DNA template, primers, reagents, and cycling conditions.
 Each of these parts has a specific role and purpose.
 Difficulties with any of the reaction components affect PCR end-products in specific ways.

-Download this eBook from The Scientist's Creative Services team and Merck to explore
+Download this eBook from The Scientist's Creative Services team and MilliporeSigma to explore

 The Scientist c/o LabX Media Group